Stock events for Restaurant Brands International, Inc. (QSR)

 Overview of Restaurant Brands International, Inc.’s business

-Restaurant Brands International Inc. (RBI) is a Canadian-American multinational quick-service restaurant (QSR) holding company operating in the Restaurants & Bars sector.
-It is one of the world's largest QSR companies with nearly $45 billion in annual system-wide sales and over 32,000 restaurants across more than 120 countries and territories.
-The company's portfolio includes Tim Hortons, Burger King, Popeyes Louisiana Kitchen, and Firehouse Subs.
-RBI's business model primarily revolves around franchising and operating these quick-service restaurants.
+Restaurant Brands International Inc. (RBI) is a global quick-service restaurant (QSR) company with nearly $45 billion in annual system-wide sales and over 32,000 restaurants across more than 120 countries.
+The company franchises and operates quick-service restaurants.
+RBI owns Tim Hortons, Burger King, Popeyes Louisiana Kitchen and Firehouse Subs.

 QSR’s Geographic footprint